Ondrej Rigo: Arrest

 Ondrej Rigo was arrested by the Slovak criminal police on 4 March 1992, only hours after his last murder.
 He was arrested in Hotel Carlton on Hviezdoslavovo Square in Bratislava, where he was employed as a cloakroom attendant.
-At the time of his arrest he was still without his socks on, which he had used in the attack.
+At the time of his arrest, he was still without his socks on, which he had used in the attack.

 Later, he would claim that the blood on him was syrup and that his sperm found on the victim was arranged by a prostitute from an erotic club.
 He explained his footprints beneath the balconies and cigarette butts by claiming he was there by chance and had to urinate or that he was curious and took a look through some windows.
-He explained his possession of jewelry by saying that women often gave him gifts.
+He explained his possession of jewellery by saying that women often gave him gifts.

-Jana B., the only survivor of his crimes, clearly saw Rigo's face because inside the apartment where she fought with Rigo, there was some light from a streetlight outside.
+Jana B., the only survivor of his crimes, clearly saw Rigo's face because, inside the apartment where she fought with Rigo, there was some light from a streetlight outside.
 She would later attend his trial wearing a wig to remain unnoticed.
 The criminal police of Germany, Netherlands and Czechoslovakia had been investigating each of Rigo's murders separately.
 It was only after his arrest that they started cooperating on the case.

 Trial

 Ondrej Rigo was sentenced on 7 December 1994 by the City Court of Bratislava after a trial that lasted ten days.
 A senate headed by Peter Šamko sentenced him to life imprisonment in the "third class", which means highest security prison in Slovakia.
 When details of his crimes were read to him in court, Rigo did not react in any way.
 He was sitting rigidly and leaning a bit forward with his face showing no emotion throughout the trial.
 His file consisted of 5500 pages.

 As explained by Šamko, the sentence was chosen based on directly or indirectly proven nine murders, the especially brutal way in which he committed the murders, as well as the fact that possibilities of his resocialization are quite limited and the prognosis is poor.
-There was also DNA evidence presented to the court consisting of blood analysis and analysis of semen from the victims, as well as testimonies of 194 witnesses (including witnesses from Germany and Netherlands).
+There was also DNA evidence presented to the court consisting of blood analysis and analysis of semen from the victims, as well as testimonies of 194 witnesses (including witnesses from Germany and the Netherlands).

 Rigo never pleaded guilty to any of the murders nor believed he was guilty.

 Rigo appealed the first-order court's sentence.
 In his appeal, he claimed innocence, without giving any kind of proof.

 Rigo's appeal process at the Supreme Court of Slovakia started on 27 February 1996.
 During his finishing speech, the representative of the General Prosecutor's Office of Slovakia, Ivan Segeš, proposed to confirm the life imprisonment sentence because Rigo's guilt had been proven once again in the appeal process.
 On 28 February 1996, the senate of the Highest Court of Slovak Republic denied Rigo's appeal and confirmed his sentence.
 There was no other appeal possible.

 After serving several years in Ilava prison, Rigo was transferred to Leopoldov Prison.